 Questionnaires and Instruments

 In order to generate versatile research data that can tie in with other data, we drew on a wide set of theoretical approaches when selecting and developing instruments for Nacaps – including e.g. general sociological action theories, socio-cognitive models of choices of professional careers, labour market theory approaches, identity theory and socialisation theory approaches, and network theories.

 The individual survey waves focus on current topics at that time.

 On the one hand, the questions and survey items are oriented on established instruments whose informative value has already been proved in other studies.
 This also ensures that the data can also be related to reference data in other studies, to answer such questions as how far employment conditions and prospects of doctorate holders differ from those of non-doctorate holders, for example.
 The Nacaps team also develops and tests its own scales and items, however.

 To ensure the integrity of the questionnaire development process, Nacaps is in steady contact with the national and international expert community, hosts and attends workshops and bilateral discussions, and has conducted cognitive and quantitative pre-tests of the instruments.

-The survey will be carried out in the form of an online survey with ZOFAR, DZHW’s unique survey system, and the survey data will be stored on DZHW‘s own servers.
+The survey is carried out in the form of an online survey with ZOFAR, DZHW’s unique survey system, and the survey data is stored on DZHW‘s own servers.